nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 The Light Lightness Control (LC) Server controls a single :ref:`bt_mesh_lightness_srv_readme` instance on the same device with a state machine.

-The state machine defines common behavior for a Light fixture through three states, each with its own timing parameters and light levels.
+The state machine defines common behavior for a light fixture through three states, each with its own timing parameters and light levels.
 As input to its state machine, the Light LC Server listens for Sensor and OnOff messages.

 In addition to the state machine, the Light LC Server may optionally use a regulator to control the ambient illuminance in the room.